basho-labs/little_riak_book/en/04-operators.md

 `B@10.0.1.2`, `C@10.0.1.3`, and `D@10.0.1.4`.

 The following is Erlang, the language Riak was written in.
-Riak has the amazing, and probably dangerous  command `attach`, that attaches an Erlang console to a live Riak node, loaded with all of the Riak modules.
+Riak has the amazing, and probably dangerous, `attach` command that attaches an Erlang console to a live Riak node, loaded with all of the Riak modules.
 So here we're getting a copy of the Ring from the locally running node.

 The `riak_core_ring:chash(Ring)` function extracts the total count of partitions (8), with an array